 Once he’s decided to try a new product, he gets to work on researching its safety and efficacy.
 He encourages colleagues to look at safety and efficacy studies critically and to ask the tough questions.

 “When I make a recommendation to my clients, I need to fully understand and believe in it myself.
-I also need my staff to agree, which is why I would discuss the idea of new products with our veterinary associates and staff before bringing it in,” Dr. Hawkins explains.
+I also need my staff to agree, which is why I would discuss the idea of new products with our veterinary associates and staff before bringing it in,” Dr. Hawkins explained.

 - What is the MSRP?